advanced-research/quorum500/README.md

 **quorum500** is designed to make your life easier when it comes to:
 * Deploying applications, by enabling you to deploy in multiple regions in different cloud providers in VMs or containers.
-* Troubleshooting issues, by having the information you need in a centralized place (logs/metrics/alerts/infrastructure usage)
+* Troubleshooting issues, by having the information you need in a centralised place (logs/metrics/alerts/infrastructure usage)

 Following best practices should not be a challenge.
 Platform should give you right tools that lead towards better architecture and design choices.